Skip to main content

 Consultation & Planning

 From your first consultation, we pride ourselves on clear, honest communication and encourage you to discuss your concerns and goals in our judgment-free setting openly.
 We never employ a one-size-fits-all approach and present various implant options and steps to help you make an informed decision.
-If you decide to move forward, we use our state-of-the-art cone-beam computed tomography scanner to analyze your underlying bone, nerves, and sinuses and produce a 3D image to plan the surgery virtually.
+If you decide to move forward, we use our modern cone-beam computed tomography scanner to analyze your underlying bone, nerves, and sinuses and produce a 3D image to plan the surgery virtually.
 If bone volume is insufficient, bone grafting, sinus augmentation, or ridge augmentation may be recommended before implant placement.

 Surgical Procedure